luciotato/waitfor-ES6/README.md

 ```

-The funny thing is...
+<a id="funny"></a>The funny thing is...
 --
-Several people ask me: "why not generators?".
+After uploading the original **wait.for** based on node-fibers, several people ask me: "why not generators?".
 So I started looking for information on such a migration.
 After a quick search, the migration did not seem possible:
 (According to this: http://stackoverflow.com/questions/18293563/can-node-fibers-be-implemented-using-es6-generators
 and this: http://calculist.org/blog/2011/12/14/why-coroutines-wont-work-on-the-web)